25prabhu10/notes/docs/Concepts/AWS/AWS_RDS.md

 ### Solution Architecture - DB Cache

-- Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.
+- Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache
 - Helps relieve load in RDS
-- Cache must have an invalidation strategy to make sure only the most current data is used in there.
+- Cache must have an invalidation strategy to make sure only the most current data is used in there

 ### Solution Architecture - User Session Store